At a Glance - How to Solve a Math Problem

 This step, in which we translate from English to math, is the hardest part.
 We want to find how many bags of nuts and how many bags of raisins Samantha will need to buy.
 We'd like to figure this out before Trader Joe's closes, so chop chop.

 We want to find x and y given a whole bunch of other information.
-We need to organize that other information into two pieces, also known as a system of two equations.
+We need to organize that other info into two pieces, also known as a system of two equations.

-The two things mentioned in the problem are weight ("Samantha wants two pounds of trail mix'') and cost ("that will cost $21.'').
+The two things mentioned in the problem are weight ("Samantha wants two pounds of trail mix'') and cost ("that will cost $21'').
 We should have one equation talking about weight and one equation talking about cost.
-If you want, we can have a third equation talking about celebrity fashion, if you think it will make the rest of the medicine go down easier.
+If you want, we can have a third equation talking about celebrity fashion, if you think it'll make the rest of the medicine go down easier.

 Our first piece of information deals with weight.
 If Samantha buys x bags of nuts and y bags of raisins, how much will everything weigh?
 A bag of nuts weighs 3 oz and a bag of raisins weighs 4 oz, so the total weight, in ounces, is